Italian architecture: Ancient Rome

 Influenced by Greek architecture (which had left important signs in Magna Grecia, in the temples of Agrigento, Selinunte and Paestum) and by the Etruscan architecture (which aroused the attentions of Vitruvius), Roman architecture assumed its own characteristics.

 The Romans absorbed Greek influence, apparent in many aspects closely related to architecture; for example, this can be seen in the introduction and use of the triclinium in Roman villas as a place and manner of dining.
 The Romans, similarly, were indebted to their Etruscan neighbours who supplied them with a wealth of knowledge essential for future architectural solutions such as hydraulics and in the construction of arches.

 Social elements such as wealth and high population densities in cities forced the ancient Romans to discover new (architectural) solutions of their own.
 The use of vaults and arches, together with a sound knowledge of building materials, enabled them to achieve unprecedented successes in the construction of imposing structures for public use.
 Prominent examples include the aqueducts of Rome, the Baths of Diocletian, and the Colosseum.
-These were reproduced at smaller scale in major towns and cities throughout the Empire.
-Some surviving structures are almost completely intact, such as the town walls of Lugo in Hispania Tarraconensis.
+These were reproduced at smaller scale in major towns and cities throughout the Empire, with some structures surviving almost completely intact, such as the town walls of Lugo in Hispania Tarraconensis.